signalfx/splunk-otel-java/docs/advanced-config.md

 | ------------------ | -------------------- | -------------------------------- | ----------- |
 | `otel.propagators` | `OTEL_PROPAGATORS`   | `tracecontext,baggage`           | A comma-separated list of propagators that will be used.
 You can find the list of supported propagators [here](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure#propagator).

-If you wish to be compatible with older versions of the Splunk Distribution of OpenTelemetry Java Instrumentation (or the SignalFx Tracing Java Agent) you can set the trace propagator to B3:
+If you wish to be compatible with older versions of the Splunk Distribution of OpenTelemetry Java (or the SignalFx Tracing Java Agent) you can set the trace propagator to B3:

 ```bash
 export OTEL_PROPAGATORS=b3multi